-Musical study challenges long-held view of left brain-right brain splitJune 4th, 2012 in Neuroscience /
+Musical study challenges long-held view of left brain-right brain splitJune 4, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Ever been stuck in traffic when a feel-good song comes on the radio and suddenly your mood lightens?

 However, new Australian research is challenging the widely-held view that emotions and feelings are the domain of the right hemisphere only.

 Dr. Sharpley Hsieh and colleagues from Neuroscience Research Australia (NeuRA) found that people with semantic dementia, a disease where parts of the left hemisphere are severely affected, have difficulty recognising emotion in music.

 These findings have exciting implications for our understanding of how music, language and emotions are handled by the brain.